tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation.rst

 Environment Setup
 ==================

 In Tudat, the physical environment is defined by a system of bodies, each encapsulated in a :class:`~tudatpy.numerical_simulation.environment.Body` object.
 Such an object may represent a celestial body, or a manmade vehicle, and Tudat makes *no* a priori distinction between the two.
 The distinction is made by the user when creating the bodies The combination of all Body objects is stored in a :class:`~tudatpy.numerical_simulation.environment.SystemOfBodies` object (typically named simple ``bodies`` in the code).
-Each body contains a list of properties (gravity field, ephemeris, *etc.*, see below for a comprehensive list), which may be interdependent  (TODO make diagram of bodies).
-During the propagation, all the required properties of bodies are extracted and combined to evaluated accelerations/torques/guidance/... and compute the state derivative of thee system (TODO make diagram of link between environment and propagation).
+Each body contains a list of properties (gravity field, ephemeris, *etc.*, see below for a comprehensive list), which may be interdependent.
+During the propagation, all the required properties of bodies are extracted and combined to evaluated accelerations/torques/guidance/... and compute the state derivative of thee system.

 The typical procedure to create the environment is the following: